Last updated on : 19 Nov, 2025

 If you’ve tried various home remedies and your bad breath persists, it may be time to consult a doctor.
 Persistent bad breath, especially when accompanied by other symptoms such as a sore throat, fever, or difficulty swallowing, may indicate an underlying health issue.

-Gum disease, sinus infections, and digestive problems are some conditions that require medical attention to treat the root cause of bad breath effectively.
+Gum disease, sinus infections, diabetes, and gastroesophageal reflux disease (GERD) are some conditions that require medical attention to treat the root cause of bad breath effectively [1].

 Bad breath is often a result of poor oral hygiene, dry mouth, or dietary habits, and in most cases, it can be effectively managed at home.
 By following simple yet powerful remedies, such as staying hydrated, maintaining good oral hygiene, using natural ingredients like baking soda, yoghurt, and parsley, and improving your diet, you can significantly reduce bad breath.